Headshots

 How far is the studio from South Shore Hospital and Boston medical centers?

-The studio at 83 E Water St in Rockland is approximately 10 minutes from South Shore Hospital in Weymouth, 20 minutes from Beth Israel Deaconess Plymouth, and 25–30 minutes from major Boston medical centers via Route 3.
+The studio at 83 E Water Street in Rockland is approximately 10 minutes from South Shore Hospital in Weymouth, 20 minutes from Beth Israel Deaconess Plymouth, and 25–30 minutes from major Boston medical centers via Route 3.
 Free on-site parking.

 Can you photograph an entire medical practice team?